Merrily We Roll Along (musical): San Diego and Washington D.C.

 A production directed by James Lapine opened on June 16, 1985, at San Diego's La Jolla Playhouse, where it ran for 24 performances.
 The cast included John Rubinstein as Frank, Chip Zien as Charley, Marin Mazzie as Beth, and Heather MacRae as Mary.

 An Arena Stage production, directed by Douglas C. Wager and choreographed by Marcia Milgrom Dodge, opened on January 30, 1990, at Washington, D.C.'s Kreeger Theater, where it ran slightly more than two months.
 The cast included Victor Garber, David Garrison, Becky Ann Baker and, as in San Diego, Marin Mazzie as Beth.
-In his review of the production, Rich wrote, "Many of the major flaws of the 1981 Merrily, starting with its notorious gymnasium setting, have long since been jettisoned or rectified in intervening versions produced in La Jolla, Calif., and in Seattle."
+In his review of the production, Frank Rich wrote, "Many of the major flaws of the 1981 Merrily, starting with its notorious gymnasium setting, have long since been jettisoned or rectified in intervening versions produced in La Jolla, Calif., and in Seattle."
 He called the score "exceptional".

-A 2005 production in Southern California starred Paul Downs Colaizzo directed by Ryan Mekenian.
-A 2007 Signature Theatre production also ran in Arlington, Virginia.

 United Kingdom

 The UK premiere of Merrily We Roll Along was at the Guildhall School of Music and Drama on May 11, 1983.
 The first professional production in the UK was by the Library Theatre Company in Manchester in 1984, directed by Howard Lloyd Lewis and choreographed by Paul Kerryson.

 Paul Kerryson directed a production of the show at the Haymarket Theatre, Leicester with orchestrations by Jonathan Tunick and music direction by Julian Kelly.
-The production opened on 14 April 1992 with a cast that included Michael Cantwell as Frank, Maria Friedman as Mary and Evan Pappas as Charlie.
+The production opened on April 14, 1992, with a cast that included Michael Cantwell as Frank, Maria Friedman as Mary and Evan Pappas as Charlie.
 A cast recording of the production was released in 1994 which included extended cuts and dialogue.
-The show finally received its West End premiere at London's Donmar Warehouse on 11 December 2000 in a production directed by Michael Grandage, running for 71 performances following eight previews.
+The show finally received its West End premiere at London's Donmar Warehouse on December 11, 2000, in a production directed by Michael Grandage, running for 71 performances following eight previews.
 The cast was led by Julian Ovenden as Frank, Samantha Spiro as Mary and Daniel Evans as Charley.
 Spiro and Evans received Olivier Awards for their performances, and the production received the Olivier for Best Musical.

 Karen Hebden's production for Derby Playhouse in May 2007 featured Glyn Kerslake as Frank, Glenn Carter as Charley, Eliza Lumley as Mary, and Cheryl McAvoy as Beth.

-Maria Friedman directed a revival of the musical at London's Menier Chocolate Factory, which opened on 28 November 2012 and transferred to the Harold Pinter Theatre in the West End on 1 May 2013.
+Maria Friedman directed a revival of the musical at London's Menier Chocolate Factory, which opened on November 28, 2012, and transferred to the Harold Pinter Theatre in the West End on May 1, 2013.
 The production starred Mark Umbers as Frank, Jenna Russell as Mary and Damian Humbley as Charley.
 The revival won the Peter Hepple Award for Best Musical in the 2012 Critics' Circle Theatre Awards.
 It was filmed and broadcast to select cinemas in 2013.